farhiongit/message-in-the-bottle/README.md

 ====================================================

 I have recently read about the Go language.
 I was not really convinced by the concept.
-The minimalistic grammar and overall simplicity (as compared to C++ or Java) are nice feature, but the language still needs optimisation and is sometime tricky.
+The minimalistic grammar and overall simplicity (as compared to C++ or Java) are nice features, but the language still needs optimization and is sometime tricky.

 Nevertheless, I noticed the use of the gracious message queue pattern (called channels in Go) for thread (called goroutines) synchronization.